 But did you know you could mash it?
 Turn it into rice?
 Make it into a pizza crust?
 Serve it as tortillas???
 No?
 Well, neither did I!

-Here are 5 new ways to eat cauliflower:
+Here are 5 new ways to cook with cauliflower:

 1. Cauliflower Rice